QTNM/Electron-Tracking/examples/ElectronGun/README.md

 Set default physics list as QTNMPhysicsList; G4ParticleGun for simple event generation, default is an electron with 18.575 keV, can change in macro;

-Geometry is a vacuum box world with a cylinder filled with Helium gas at variable pressure (default 1e-5 mbar)
+Geometry is a vacuum box world with a cylinder filled with Helium gas at variable density (default STP: 1.66322e-4 g/ccm)

 Scorer: interactions in the gas - particle momentum vector pre- and post-step and deposited energy Output in ROOT file.